apiel/adka/README.md

 ## Async component

-Unlike React, components can be asynchrone, so you can fetch for data without to handle states.
+Unlike React, components can be asynchrone, so you can fetch data without to handle states.

 ```tsx
 import {